dlucian/invoicer/README.md

 If you haven't set the API key in your configuration file or if the `key` parameter doesn't match the one you've set, all requests to the API will get a `401 Unauthorised` response.
 Currently, there's no plan in implementing any other sercurity measures such as oAuth or two-factor authentication.
 Feel free to fork and implement whatever you find necessary in your case.

+### Requests

+All request follow the standards of RESTful API.

+### Responses

+Responses follow the [jSend specifications](http://labs.omniti.com/labs/jsend) by Omniti Labs.
+All JSON responses include a `status` field that can be `success`, `fail` or `error`.
+The difference between `fail` and `error` is that while `fail` indicates an error in the request (such as invalid information provided), `error` will indicate unhandled exception and other server errors that aren't tightly related to the request.

 ### Settings

 The settings are stored in the `settings` table.
 Update these to your own needs and requirements.